General Emacs Configuration

 The default completion system either inserts the first option directly in the text (without cycling, so let’s hope it gets it right the first time), or presents choices in another buffer (who wants to hop to it to select an expansion).

-After using company for my completion back-end, I switch to corfu as it works with the variable-spaced font of my org files (also see this essay for my initial motivation).
+After using company for my completion back-end, I switched to corfu as it works with the variable-spaced font of my org files (also see this essay for my initial motivation).

 (use-package corfu